ayoub9360/IIM-Git-Groupe-5/README.md

 └── store/ # Data storage and accessors.
 ```

-## :computer: People who work on this project
+## 💻 People who work on this project

 * Ayoub
 * Mathilde